FrAle01/Restaurant-Management-c-Application/README.md

-## 🍽️ Restaurant Client-Server Application
+## 🍽️ Restaurant Management - Computer Networks Project

 This project was developed as part of the **Computer Networks 2022/23** course and utilizes the **Client-Server** paradigm in **C** with the **TCP** protocol to manage table reservations and orders within a restaurant.
 The application is designed for a distributed environment and includes three main components: